dieskim/esp32_stream_cheap_deck_mini_macro_keyboard/README.md

 ---

 ## 🛠️ Advanced / Manual Setup
-If you prefer flashing via Arduino IDE, you can still follow the [manual installation guide here](https://github.com/dieskim/esp32_stream_cheap_deck_mini_macro_keyboard/wiki/Manual-Setup).
+If you prefer flashing via Arduino IDE, you can still download the Arduino Sketch and Manually Flash it.

 ---